nitram509/tomcat80/README.md

 ❌ **CANCELED**

-The original idea was to improve Undertow code base with Brotli support.
+The original idea was to improve Tomcat code base with Brotli support.
-This idea was dropped in favor of a generic servlet filter implementation.
+After a discussion with a Tomcat committer, this idea was dropped in favor of a generic servlet filter implementation.

 If you wanna use Brotli compression in your web application, have a look at the [BrotliServletFilter](https://github.com/meteogroup/jbrotli) in jbrotli